-The United States and Nigeria have a long history of diplomatic and economic engagement, rooted in shared goals and cooperation across various sectors.
-To support this relationship, the U.S. Department of State Bureau of Overseas Buildings Operations is constructing a new U.S. consulate general in Lagos that will enhance U.S. diplomatic efforts and serve as a hub for collaboration on key initiatives.
+The United States and Nigeria have a strong partnership focused on diplomatic and economic engagement across various sectors.
+To support these collaborative efforts, the U.S. Department of State Bureau of Overseas Buildings Operations is constructing a new U.S. consulate general in Lagos that will strengthen the United States’ relationship with Nigeria and the Nigerian people, serving as a platform for continued engagement in achieving the administration’s goals.

 Project Overview